 The Company has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
+The Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee met in person and telephonically three times, two times and once, respectively, during 2017, and also acted by unanimous written consents.
 Each committee has its own charter, which is available on our website at www.akersbio.com.
-Information contained on our website is not incorporated herein by reference.
+Information contained on our website is not incorporated herein by reference."